-12. ACCOUNTING PRONOUNCEMENT ISSUED NOT YET IMPLEMENTED
+13. RELEVANT ACCOUNTING PRONOUNCEMENT ISSUED NOT YET IMPLEMENTED

 In June 2015, the GASB issued Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-Statement No. 75 replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB.
-Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, establishes new accounting and financial reporting requirements for OPEB plans.
-The Library is required to adopt the provisions of these Statements for the year ending June 30, 2018, with early adoption encouraged.
+Statement No. 75 replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employer and Agent Multiple-Employer Plans, for OPEB.
+Statement No. 74, Financial Reporting for Postemployment Benefit Plan Other Than Pension Plans, establishes new accounting and financial reporting requirements for OPEB plans.
+The Library is required to adopt the provisions of these Statements for the year ending June 30, 2018.